|Nutritional Guidelines (per serving)|

 - 2 tablespoon butter

-- Heat a heavy-bottomed sauté pan over medium-high heat for two minutes.
+Heat a heavy-bottomed sauté pan over medium-high heat for 2 minutes.
 You really do want to let your pan get nice and hot.
 Once it is, add the oil and heat for another 30 seconds or so.

-- Plate the cutlets, two per person.
-Garnish with lemon slices.
-Sauce generously and serve immediately.
+Plate the cutlets, two per person.
+Garnish with lemon slices and sauce generously.